Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

 ### Calling the Microsoft Graph API

 [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) provides various utility methods to query the Graph API.
 While the SDK has a default authentication provider that can be used in basic scenarios, it can also be extended to use with a custom authentication provider such as MSAL.
-To do so, we will initialize the Graph SDK client with [clientOptions](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/CreatingClientInstance.md) method, which contains an `authProvider` object of class **MyAuthenticationProvider** that handles the token acquisition process for the client.
+To do so, we will initialize the Graph SDK client with an [authProvider function](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/CreatingClientInstance.md#2-create-with-options).
+In this case, user has to provide their own implementation for getting and refreshing accessToken.
+A callback will be passed into this `authProvider` function, accessToken or error needs to be passed in to that callback

 ```javascript
     export const getGraphClient = () => {